ianallannz/vote/blog/final-call-vote.md

 <a href="https://thespinoff.co.nz/politics/06-10-2025/city-is-made-of-council" target="_blank">Read the full frustrated rant by Hayden Donnell</a>&#8599;, written just for you.

-### If you're a grandparent

-#### Vote like your grandchildren are watching

-Vote for your legacy.
-For leaving this place better than you found it.

-Vote for a good life in useful work in real industries for our rangatahi.

-This time, **put aside your grumbles**, and find a way to vote with hope for your grandies' future abundance, built on this special place, not things.

 ### If you're a parent

 #### Vote for your children to come back one day